vortexmakes/RKH/IAR_port/doc/readme.txt

 		object is explicitly placed in ROM..
 \li (4)	As said below, the MYSM_T defines the \c my state machine application
 		structure.
-\li (5)	\c 3 is the state machine application ID.
-This number allows to
-		uniquely identify a state machine application.
 \li (6)	\c my is the state machine application.
 Represents the top state of
 		state diagram.
 \li (7)	\c 2 is the state machine application priority.